resh226/selenium-pytest-ui-framework/README.md

 ✅ Rich Allure Reports with screenshots and logs
-✅ Designed for Chrome browser testing in both local and CI environments ✅ Two CI/CD workflows: one using Dockerized Selenium Grid and one running directly without Docker
+✅ Designed for Chrome browser testing in both local and CI environments ✅ Two CI/CD workflows: one using Dockerized Selenium Grid and one running directly without Docker ✅ Email Notification of build runs when finished.
 ```
 *Note:* In CI, Dockerized Selenium Grid was used only for Chrome due to GitHub runner memory constraints.